Glory (kickboxing)

-Glory, formerly Glory World Series, is an international kickboxing promotion based in Singapore, which is owned by Pierre Andurand, Yao Capital, Scott Rudmann and other investors.
-It is the largest kickboxing promotion company in the world, and features the highest-level fighters in the sport on its roster.
+Glory (formerly Glory World Series) is an international kickboxing promotion founded in 2012.
+It is owned by Pierre Andurand, and other investors.

-Glory produces events worldwide that showcase seven weight divisions (six men's divisions and one women's division).
-As of 2022, Glory has held over 80 events.
-The first event was held in 2012 in Stockholm, Sweden.

 Background

 When K-1 began suffering from extreme financial difficulties in 2011, Total Sports Asia, TSA CEO Marcus Luer, Pierre Andurand, and Scott Rudmann of Nectar Capital attempted to buy the brand.
 K-1 was instead sold to Mike Kim and EMCOM Entertainment Inc.

-In the aftermath, Pierre Andurand, TSA, and the other investors decided to start a brand new kickboxing promotion and acquired United Glory, Golden Glory, and It's Showtime to secure a top event production team and contracts to each promotion's top fighters.
-Forming the Glory World Series, Pierre Andurand was named Chairman and Scott Rudmann was named vice-chairman.
+In the aftermath, Pierre Andurand, Scott Rudmann and TSA decided to start a brand new kickboxing promotion and acquired United Glory, Golden Glory, and It's Showtime to secure a top event production team and contracts to each promotion's top fighters.
+Forming the Glory World Series, Pierre Andurand was named Chairman and Rudmann was named vice-chairman.
 A number of people formerly involved with these three entities event became Glory consultants.

 Glory World Series signed most of the world's top kickboxers, such as Peter Aerts, Remy Bonjasky, Semmy Schilt, Gokhan Saki, Daniel Ghiţă, Albert Kraus, and Giorgio Petrosyan.

 History

 The company includes a mix of entrepreneurs and senior level executives from different environments.
-The company's current investors include Yao Capital.
+The company's current investors include Pierre Andurand, Scott Rudmann and Nectar Capital and Yao Capital.
 Former investors have been Liberty Global, and TwinFocus Capital Partners.

 In February 2013, Glory announced that former WWE Executive VP Andrew Whitaker had been hired as the global CEO of Glory Sports International.

 In August, 2014 Andrew Whitaker moved into an advisory role within GLORY and Jon J. Franklin was appointed as the new CEO.
+Under Franklin's leadership Glory was named the Number one kickboxing league in the world by Combat Press and one of the three most important global combat sports leagues by Fox Sports (along with the UFC and Bellator).

 In 2018, Glory announced that former CEO Jon J. Franklin had moved to the role of Chief Development Officer, and former UFC executive Marshall Zelaznik had been hired as the new CEO.

 On May 15, 2020, Glory announced Zelaznik had resigned as Glory CEO.

+Financial hardships and change of ownership

 On May 26, 2020, Glory Sports International went into receivership, and soon after ownership of Glory was transferred to London-based GSUKCO Limited.

-Scott Rudmann is the Executive Vice-Chairman running the league since it was taken over by GSUKCO.
+Rudmann is the Executive Vice-Chairman, running the league since it was taken over by GSUKCO.

+In a press release on October 2, 2023, Glory announced that Maurice Hols was named as the new Executive Director.
+Citing "different vision of the future of the organization" with Executive Vice Chairman Rudmann, Hols resigned on February 19, 2024, after just a few months as Executive Director.

+In March 2024, it was announced by Glory that Zelaznik returned to the company and was appointed again as CEO.